Wholesale: Products & Services

 History Log

 NOTE: The Federal Communications Commission ("FCC" or "Commission") released Order FCC 19-166 on July 12, 2019, Order FCC 19-72 on August 2, 2019, and altered CenturyLink's obligations to provide certain unbundled network elements.
 As such, these services will no longer be available after the following transition periods, consistent with the terms of the FCC Orders: 1) Unbundled Dedicated Interoffice Transport - new orders not available after January 12, 2020; 2) Enhanced Extended Loops and Loop Mux Combinations - new orders not available as of January 12, 2020.
-The wire center lists pertaiing to this order can be found at: http://www.centurylink.com/wholesale/clec.html.
+The wire center lists pertaining to this order can be found at: http://www.centurylink.com/wholesale/clec.html.

 Product Description